jbinagia/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I'm a PhD candidate in Chemical Engineering at Stanford studying fundamental questions at the intersection of physics and biology.
-Specifically, I study how microorganisms move through complex biofluids such as biofilms using computational fluid dynamics (CFD) and applied mathematics.
+I'm an Applied Scientist at Amazon Robotics, where I am helping create a [physics-based simulation tool](https://www.amazon.science/latest-news/at-amazon-robotics-simulation-gains-traction) for Amazon's robotic workcells.
+Prior to working at Amazon, I completed my PhD at Stanford, where I studied fundamental problems at the intersection of physics and biology using computational fluid dynamics (CFD) and applied mathematics.
+I'm broadly interested in problems at the intersection of physics, computing, and simulation.